jmda8400/covid-data-tracker/README.md

 - Add classes and functions.
 - Strenghten the security.
-- Finish translating them (the scripts were originally written in spanish).
+- Finish translating the scripts (they were originally written in spanish).